 - Combine didactic and psychomotor knowledge and transfer to clinical practice.
-Performance will be at advanced level of ability. - Obtain and document a health history and conduct a comprehensive and systematic assessment in patients requiring anesthesia care across the lifespan. - Plan and implement an anesthesia plan of care for both healthy and ill patients undergoing basic & complex anesthetic procedures, under the supervision of a preceptor. - Manage the anesthesia care of complex surgical cases and populations, proper selection of equipment and medications, performance of basic & advanced skills, and the exhibition of thoughtful independent decisionmaking and critical thinking. - Apply interventions appropriate to the physiological and psychological status of the patient, considering the environment, available resources, and surgical events, in consultation with a preceptor. - Provide effective postoperative management for patient addressing problems or potential problems after surgery in consultation with a preceptor.
+Performance will be at competency for entry into practice level. - Obtain and document a health history and conduct a comprehensive and systematic assessment in patients requiring anesthesia care across the lifespan. - Development and implement an anesthetic management plan utilizing individual and culturally competent care. - Plan and implement an anesthesia plan of care for both healthy and ill patients undergoing basic & complex anesthetic procedures, under the supervision of a clinical preceptor. - Manage the anesthesia care of complex surgical cases and populations, proper selection of equipment and medications, performance of basic & advanced skills, and the exhibition of thoughtful independent decisionmaking and critical thinking. - Apply interventions appropriate to the physiological and psychological status of the patient, considering the environment, available resources, and surgical events, in consultation with a clinical preceptor. - Provide effective postoperative management for patient addressing problems or potential problems after surgery in consultation with a clinical preceptor.